Personalized care for gynecologic cancers

 Who should I call when I have questions?

-When you choose Ascension St. Vincent for your cancer care, you get an entire team dedicated to your care.
-A navigator will be assigned to you from the beginning of your appointments as a point of contact.
+When you choose Ascension St. Vincent’s for your cancer care, you get an entire team dedicated to your care.
 You may have a lot of concerns and questions.
 Your doctor and care team are ready to listen and answer your questions.
 Working together, we offer services that help support your treatment plan, including managing pain and other symptoms, medications, appetite changes, sleeplessness, fatigue and mood changes.
 Your entire care team stays connected throughout your care to discuss your treatment and progress.